Robert-Beane/theoryProject/README.md

 #### ```Accuracy (duplicated training data)```
 ![Accuracy chart for a seed of 4660 with duplicated training data](4660AcurracyDuplicatedTrain.png)

 We think this is a result of overfitting.
-We believe this is due to the number of categories we have and how we only have a couple of images per category.
+We believe this is due to the number of categories we have and how we only have a few images per category.
 If our dataset had more images of each minifig, we think that we could get our validation accuracy higher and our validation loss lower.

-## Challenges
+## Challenge

-## Opportunities for Improvement
+Our main challenge was working with as little data as we had.
+The best image recognition neural networks take in thousands images for training and validation each - but this data set only has a few hundred images.
+While we managed to significantly upgrade our training accuracy in the development of the CNN, there always seemed to be a low asymptote which our validation data could never go over once we reached a certain threshold.
+The most substantial way to improve this model would be to find more images of minifigures included to train on and validate.